 March 17, 2020

-The Democratic-held primaries in Arizona, Florida, and Illinois while the Republican Party held primaries in only Florida and Illinois.
-The primary that was to hold in Ohio for both parties was rescheduled.
+The Democratic held primaries in Arizona, Florida, and Illinois while the Republican Party held primaries in only Florida and Illinois.
+The primary that was to be held in Ohio for both parties was rescheduled.

 March 18, 2020